-Kirstie has often declared her love for British fashion and female-founded brands, and one of her recent favourites is Me + Em.
 Founded in 2009 by Clare Hornby, Me + Em’s philosophy is to create intelligent style for intelligent women.
-The brand ensures their pieces are always flattering, functional and made to last.
+The brand ensures its pieces are always flattering, functional, and made to last.

 Fashion team's picks from Me + Em:

-The female-founded British brand makes all of its garments in the UK from fine British fabrics using small local manufacturers.
-Not only are the pieces made in the UK, but they are also inspired by the British Isles too.
-The range of glorious dresses, that Kirstie is often spotted in, is inspired by vintage finds but designed in modern easy-to-wear shapes.
-In true British style, Justine Tabak ensures their collections are in keeping with changeable weather.
+The female-founded brand makes all of its garments in the UK from fine British fabrics using small, local manufacturers.
+And the pieces are inspired by the British Isles too: in true Brit style, Justine Tabak ensure their collections are in keeping with changeable weather.
 The trans-seasonal designs can be layered and styled all year round.
-As Kirstie demonstrates in her Instagram post, the fabulous frocks look great paired with a coat and boots in chillier weather.
+As Kirstie demonstrates in an Instagram post, the fabulous frocks look great under the best winter coats in chillier weather.

 Fashion team's picks from Justine Tabak:

-As we know, Kirstie's favourite type of dress is a shirt dress.
+If you want to learn how to style a shirt dress, then Kirstie is your woman, because this is her go-to silhouette.
+Belted, a shirt dress offers a clever way to emphasize your waist and creates a stunning silhouette.
 The classic style provides instant elegance and is perfect for both work and play.
 The TV presenter once revealed that she has an extensive collection of Tucker shirt dresses.
-Another female-founded business, The New York label was founded in 2006 by Gaby Basora.
+The New York label was founded in 2006 by Gaby Basora.
 The womenswear brand focus on creating luxury classic pieces that are made to stand the test of time.

 Fashion team's picks from Tucker:

 If you love Kirstie Allsopp's dresses as much as us, you might already know that the presenter especially loves a Samantha Sung frock.
 "I bought my first one several years ago and now have quite a few because they work for every occasion," she said.
-In particular, Kirstie favours their Audrey dress, a classic collared 50s style gown that she has since become synonymous with.
+In particular, Kirstie favors their Audrey dress, a classic collared '50s style gown.

 Fashion team's picks from Samantha Sung:

 The popular brand was founded by sisters, Nicky and Simone, in Sydney in 1991.
-Since then Zimmermann has stayed true to its original vision, to create sophisticated feminine pieces in colourful and intricate prints.
+Since then Zimmermann has stayed true to its original vision, creating sophisticated feminine pieces in colorful and intricate prints.
 Just like Kirstie, we are ardent admirers of their floaty frocks.

 Fashion team's picks from Zimmermann: